darkestb4light/proxycheck/README.md

 Connection: close
 ...
 ```
-So, we can see that either the specififed method (HEAD) is not implemented or allowed.
-So, we issue the check again, but leverage the HTTP GET instead of HEAD (we turn off the verbosity level, however):
+We can see that either the specififed method (HEAD) is not implemented or allowed.
+We issue the check again but leverage the HTTP GET (which is the current default) instead of the HEAD method.
+Verbosity level is omitted thos time since we no longer need that level of detail:
 ```
 proxycheck -H acuh -s localhost -p 8080 -r "www.foobar.com; http://www.example.com/some/page.html, www.google.com|www.bing.com;github.com"